 In the Properties window, go to the Location tab.

-In the Location tab you can see the existing path to your Screenshots folder.
+In the Location tab, you can see the existing path to your Screenshots folder.

-In order to change the folder where your screenshots are saved, click or tap Move.
+To change the folder where your screenshots are saved, click or tap Move.

+Depending on how many screenshots you have made so far, the moving process might take a while.
 Please keep in mind that the Screenshots folder is changed only for your user account and not for all user accounts.
-If you want to change the location for this folder for all user accounts, you must repeat this procedure for each account, individually.
+If you want to change the location of this folder for all user accounts, you must repeat this procedure for each account, individually.